 8. Police Reports

 Police reports filed at the scene of the accident can provide information on the officers’ observations, statements from the involved parties, and preliminary assessments of fault.
+These professionals analyze skid marks, vehicle damage, and dashcam footage to determine speed and braking force, time and distance before impact, and whether a driver’s action was abrupt or intentional.

 Advice for Victims